kaivalya-quest/kaivalya-quest.github.io/_pages/home.md

   - image_path: /assets/images/image2.jpg
     alt: "Highlight2"
     title: "Fork"
-    excerpt: " With AyePages it is simpler to customise your GitHub Pages site as per your choice, just a fork would serve the purpose<br><br><br>"
+    excerpt: " With Kaivalya.Quest it is simpler to customise your GitHub Pages site as per your choice, just a fork would serve the purpose<br><br><br>"
     url: "/fork/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/image3.jpg
     alt: "Highlight3"
     title: "Deploy"
-    excerpt: " AyePages is flexible and you can adopt it as per needs and choices.
+    excerpt: " Kaivalya.Quest is flexible and you can adopt it as per needs and choices.
 You may use it as blog, personal profile, information site and it's your choice!<br><br><br>"
     url: "/deploy/"
     btn_class: "btn--primary"
     btn_label: "Learn more"